piles and haemorrhoid

 • Bleeding is frequent or heavy

-• There’s leakage or signs of infection
+• A lump persists or signs of infection appear